NICUP14/MiniLang/README.md

 Options:
-  -h, --help            show this help message and exit -i INPUT, --input=INPUT
+  -h, --help            show this help message and exit -o OUTPUT, --output=OUTPUT
-                        Read contents from INPUT.
-  -o OUTPUT, --output=OUTPUT
-                        Write contents to OUTPUT; When set, no-color is enabled by default.
+                        Write contents to OUTPUT; When set, no-color is
+                        enabled by default.
   -d, --debug           Dry run; Print the human-friendly AST representation.
+                        Overrides any specified backend option.
   -c, --no-color        Do not use ANSI color sequences in the output.
   -C, --no-comment      Do not include human-readable comments in the
                         generated assembly.
+  -I INCLUDE, --include=INCLUDE
+                        Add the directory to the include path.
+  -b BACKEND, --backend=BACKEND
+                        Specify which compiler backend to use.
+Choose between
+                        c, asm and ml.
 ```

 ## Samples